emelynataly77/emelynataly77.github.io/projects/bellabeat.md

 </details>

 ---

+Next, I decided to combine the three hourly datasets mentioed above becasue they had overlapping data and create one dataset that contained all the necessary information.
+I used the following query to merge the hourly datasets:
 The resulting data file: <span style="color:gray;">'hourlyMerged.csv'</span> can now be uploaded into RStudio to be further processed.

 NOTE: I reintroduced the 'merged' wordage here because that is more representative of the data (which we merged).